mohammedasker/100-days-of-code/log.md

 **Today's Progress**: And yet still making drop down menu and it's getting harder and harder.

 **Thoughts** Hamburger menu is so freaking hard to make.
 I have nothing else to say.

+### Day 69: Aug 23, 2019

+**Today's Progress**: Forked and breaking someone's drop down menu.

+**Thoughts** Okay, after calming myself down and quietly working on someone's codes, I'm slowly starting to see the dots here and there.
+This should help me to understand better on building mobile menu.